 New Balance has been a walking shoe fan favorite for ages.
-And this pair is perfect if you prefer to do your walking indoors.
+And this pair is perfect if you prefer to walk indoors.

-"This shoe is super soft, but in a good way," she says.
+"This shoe is super soft, but in a good way," Garcia says.
 "The upper material in the shoe is breathable, making it a great competitor for treadmill walking shoes."

 How to Find the Best Shoes for Treadmill Walking